-Join us for this New Room eve opportunity to meet some of our Seedbed authors and artists.
+Join us for this opportunity to meet some of our Seedbed authors and a free live concert!
 We'll have book signing, conference packets, and hors d'oeuvres.
 The Farm Team will be on hand to give nickel and dime tours of our shop.
 Feel free to take a stroll through the charming, historic downtown Franklin while you are at it and maybe grab a meal before or after.
-We can give you some good recommendations.

 8:00 Registration Opens at GracePointe

 9:15 Session 4 KEYNOTE

 - Kim Reisman